vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_3.md

 #include <criterion/criterion.h>
 ```

 This global variable is declared in order to use the same `OrderedParser` throughout each stage of the testing process (setup, unit testing, teardown).
+Note, however, that globals are not actually shared between individual tests.
 ```
 LogParser *ordered_parser;
 ```